2for1 BRACES OFFER – 2 people can get braces for the price of 1 !!!

 Orthodontic Treatment is usually synonymous with braces.
-While braces is the most important and common treatment option, this can be used to correct only alignment of teeth.
-The results of orthodontic treatment can be dramatic — beautiful smiles, improved dental health and an enhanced quality of life for people of all ages.
+While braces are the most important and common treatment option, this can be used to correct the only alignment of teeth.
+The results of orthodontic treatment can be dramatic — beautiful smiles improved dental health and an enhanced quality of life for people of all ages.
 Outstanding results are also dependent on maximizing the coordination between your personal dental care and our practice.
 Orthodontics also include functional and preventive orthodontics, to correct developing skeletal or dental malocclusion, and is usually overlooked

 Right age for Orthodontic Treatment

 The right age is as young as 6 years!
-At this age, persistent habits such as thumb sucking, mouth breathing and tongue thrusting has to be intercepted.
+At this age, persistent habits such as thumb sucking, mouth breathing, and tongue thrusting have to be intercepted.
 When treated correctly, the dental problems arising from such habits such as open bite can be easily contained.
-Subsequent monitoring at 7 years, 9 years and 11 years is required for every child to coincide with the eruption of permanent teeth.
+Subsequent monitoring at 7 years, 9 years and 11 years are required for every child to coincide with the eruption of permanent teeth.
 Developing problems can be easily prevented.
 This includes problems in the growth of jaws too; either too small or too big.
 During the growing phase till puberty, these developing growth discrepancies can be easily identified and corrected with simple appliances.
 Any skeletal problem after puberty can only be corrected by surgery.

 Signs for early orthodontic examination

 - Early or late loss of baby teeth

 - Mouth Breathing